vjoel/tupelo/doc/tutorial.md

         >> t [nil, nil]
         => ["hello", "world"]

-  If you run tup with the --info switch it will tell you the aliases to the tuple API (and also tell you much about what is happening in your transactions).
-Here's an overview of the API, including the short aliases avilable in tup:
+  The `help` command will print out some basic documentation, such as the aliases used above.
+Here's an overview of the API:

   Write one or more tuples (and wait for the transaction to be recorded in the local space):